-A great example for a ready-to-code Java dev environment is our Spring Petclinic Example.
+A great example of a ready-to-code Java dev environment is our Spring Petclinic Example.

 gp init in the terminal first.
 This will create the two configuration files needed to explain Gitpod what your project needs.

 A dev environment is based on a Docker image.
-But don’t fear you don’t need to understand Docker in order to get started.
-In most cases the default docker image is enough.
+But don’t fear you don’t need to understand Docker to get started.
+In most cases, the default docker image is enough.

-For Java it comes ready equipped with SDKMAN!, which is a version manager that takes care of managing and installing not only different Java versions, but also different version of other JVM langauges such as Scala or Kotlin (both suppoeted in Gitpod, too).
+For Java, it comes readily equipped with SDKMAN!, which is a version manager that takes care of managing and installing not only different Java versions but also a different version of other JVM languages such as Scala or Kotlin (both supported in Gitpod, too).

 It also installs Maven and Gradle in case you don’t use the wrapper version that is often recommended.